Robbery Under Arms (1957 film): Development

+I wanted to work with Finch again and I was attracted to Australia...
 I made a mistake choosing Robbery Under Arms, a complicated Victorian novel with masses of plots and subplots and too much moralising.
 However I went ahead and chose the part for Peter Finch, who complained that he was overshadowed by everyone else, and in a way he was right.
 Janni and I weren't happy with the script and would have liked to put it off for another year.
 But we were under pressure from Rank and we had to go ahead with an inadequate script.
 There are one or two nice scenes in it but it's too slow and talky.